HiPerCoRe/KTT/documentation/ktt_api.md

 * `size_t addArgument(const std::vector<T>& data, const ArgumentMemoryType& argumentMemoryType)`:
 Adds new vector argument to kernel.
 Argument memory type specifies whether argument is used for input or output (or both).
 Supported data type sizes are 8, 16, 32 and 64 bits.
+Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.

 * `size_t addArgument(const T& value)`:
 Adds new scalar argument to kernel.
 All scalar arguments are read-only.
 Supported data type sizes are 8, 16, 32 and 64 bits.
+Provided data type must be trivially copyable.
 Returns id assigned to argument by tuner.

 * `void enableArgumentPrinting(const size_t argumentId, const std::string& filePath, const ArgumentPrintCondition& argumentPrintCondition)`: